 -They are adorable for photos.

-I happen to think that baby feet are adorable enough in themselves, but if your child is cursed with abnormally ugly feet even as an infant, what better way to disguise them?
+child is cursed with abnormally ugly feet even as an infant, what better way to

 -They actually kind of make sense for a beach wedding.